Emile Hirsch as Clyde Barrow, amateur bank robber with “second sight”

 - Gray felt fedora with wide black ribbon

-- Black thick leather belt with large silver squared buckle
+- Black thick leather belt with squared steel single-prong buckle

 - Black dress socks